gauravtamhan/contacts/README.md

 # React Contacts

-A simple contact manager built with React.js and Bootstrap.
+A simple contacts viewer built with React.js and Bootstrap.
 Data pulled from [randomuser.me](https://randomuser.me/).
 View the live version [here](https://gauravtamhan.com/contacts/).

 ![Contacts Screenshot](screenshots/image-1.png 'Contacts Screenshot')

+A few notable aspects of this project include:

+-   Re-written using functional components with Hooks
+-   Fully responsive UI that adapts to all screen sizes
+-   Dark mode support
+-   Clean and modern architecture

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).